“A/B testing.” “Persona.” “ROI.”

-So, why is this important to know for microcopy?
+So, why is this important to know for designing microcopy?

-Scanners are literally scanning copy for the main points, or for something specific they are looking for that brought them there in the first place.
+Scanners are literally scanning copy for the main points, or for something specific in the interface that brought them there in the first place.
 Scanners are more looking for the gist that gets simply and straight to the point.

 Microcopy lets you get that fine print in front of people’s eyes without always going on forever.
 It can give your leads and conversions a boost, but only when done right.
 To get it right, there are 4 rules to keep in mind when you’re creating microcopy.

 The 4 rules of creating microcopy